TheColvinCo/doctrine-user/README.md

                 alias: Colvin
 ```

-Use the User class as a security provider:
+Configure the `User` class as a security provider in `security.yaml`:

 ```
 security: